dfelinto/blender-manual/manual/grease_pencil/modifiers/generate/line_art.rst

    The Grease Pencil :ref:`bpy.types.MaterialGPencilStyle` to generate strokes with.

 Remove Doubles
-   Perform an "merge by distance" operation when loading geometry into Line Art.
+   Perform a "merge by distance" operation when loading geometry into Line Art.
    The threshold of this operation is internally set to a value that is optimal for Line Art algorithm precision.

 Overlapping Edges as Contour